0xDBFB7/covidinator/documents/notes/Microwave.md

 [Sigcon 2003]

 > In all cases the effective inductance of the component is strongly influenced by its height above the nearest plane.
 A good discussion of this principle, and also the influence of the planes themselves, aears in the article "Parasitic Inductance of Bypass Capacitors".

+[Mumby 1989]

+Dielectric constant of FR-4 drops from about 5 to about 4 from DC to X-band.